What is SEARCH?

 Q. I’m not planning to participate, but I’d like to come see everything!
 Is it open to the public?

 You are welcome and encouraged to come to the speaking events as well as the poster session where students will be presenting their work.
-Please see the exact dates and times below.
+Please see the exact dates and times above.